pecusys/pecusys/README.md

 ### Hi there 👋

-Love Rust, linux, materials science, nanotech, and music!
-Always learning
+Love Rust, linux, materials science, nanotech

 <!--
 **pecusys/pecusys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.